-Historically, Ventura County has been closely aligned with the economy of Southern California, and for the fiscal year 2022-23, growth continues at a slower rate as the county continues to recover from the Covid-19 pandemic.
+Historically, Ventura County has been closely aligned with the economy of Southern California, and for the fiscal year 2023-24, growth continues at a slow rate as the county continues to recover from the COVID-19 pandemic and from a shrinking population.
 The County's traditional economic strength in agriculture, food processing, and mineral production is supplemented by the prominence of the service industry, construction, small manufacturing businesses, the electronics industry, tourism, the biotechnology giant, Amgen, and the military presence of the Naval Base Ventura County at Port Hueneme and Point Mugu.